chvaldez10/Team-Design-Project/README.md

 To install all packages, run the command `pip install -r requirements.txt` 💼

-Create a .env file with the following config:
+Create an .env file with the following config:

 ```
 ROOT_FOLDER=